 How to test for sand in your horse – sort of.

-- We have all heard and read that sand (or dirt) is a no-no in your horse’s system as it can lead to digestive issues, including colic, diarrhea, in addition to performance issues.
-To test for sand in your horse, you can do a water and manure “test” – but the results are not a complete picture and can give false negatives.
+We have all heard and read that sand (or dirt) is a no-no in your horse’s system as it can lead to digestive issues, including colic, diarrhea, and performance issues.
+To test for sand in your horse, you can do a water and manure “test,” – but the results are not a complete picture and can give false negatives.

 Should we buy out all of the psyllium for the sandpocalypse?
 Probably not.

-- The main reason to test your horse for sand is to create a baseline for your horse’s environment and his current state.
+- The main reason to test your horse for sand is to create a baseline for your horse’s environment and their current state.
 Sort of a starting spot, like your horse’s temperature or weight.

 Sand in horses – a primer.

 - You must repeat the test over time to determine true results.
-A negative test means that no sand passed through in your manure sample, it doesn’t mean that there is no sand in the colon.
+A negative test means that no sand passed through in your manure sample; it doesn’t mean that there is no sand in the colon.

 - A positive result means that sand has passed through your horse, but it won’t tell you how much is still inside your horse, if any.